Info - Project VEP

 > Data collection:

-In several experiments sets of VEP's and reference images will be shown, to be described and assessed via a standardized questionnaire.
+In several experiments sets of VEP's and reference images will be shown, to be described and assessed via standardized questionnaires.
+These were prepared in three languages (English, Dutch, German).